onify/examples/README.md

 # Examples

 ## Agent task log example
-This is an example that shows how we can display agent task logs (from a script) in a form.
+This is an example that shows how we can display agent task logs (from a script) in a form using Powershell script.

 https://github.com/onify/hub-examples/tree/master/agenttasklog1

 ## Agent task table response example
-Display the agent task response as a table.
+Display the agent task response from a Powershell script as a HTML table.
 The response be compressed json array.

 https://github.com/onify/hub-examples/tree/master/agenttasktable1